 Cedar pollen season is here.
 If you find yourself dealing with some new food allergies related to a cedar allergy or juniper allergy it may be oral allergy syndrome.
 Learn how to stop the symptoms.

 If you are currently experiencing allergies it’s likely due to tree pollen, mainly cedar pollen.
 Cedar allergies affect people usually November through April with the heaviest levels of pollen occurring in December, January, and February.

 In Oklahoma “tree season” starts with Mountain Cedar pollen and is later followed by Eastern Red Cedar pollen.
 It can cause a lot of problems for allergy suffers.

-Cedar pollen is very common in Oklahoma and the Oklahoma Allergy and Asthma Clinic has been showing a rise in the pollen counts lately.
+Cedar pollen is very common in Oklahoma and the Oklahoma Allergy and Asthma Clinic have been showing a rise in the pollen counts lately.

 The reaction to cedar pollen is sometimes called cedar fever.
 The symptoms are similar to hay fever which is usually caused by ragweed pollen.